cmaliwal/ColossusCoinXT/I2PD_Setup_Usage.md

 # Important
 - **Note: you do need the new binaries (for this i2pd branch) for any of this to work!**.
 - run as `colx-qt -testnet -datadir=<path-to-.ColossusXT-folder>` - **datadir folder is important (to specify)** as it sets up things for both COLX and I2PD.
 If unspecified COLX goes into one place, and I2PD uses its own location for files.
+- if you're copying (most likely) an old testnet4 subdir with wallet and other info - **make sure you first delete the old peers.dat and mncache.dat**, as otherwise app will fail on startup due to the incompatible formats (old IP addresses vs new i2p ones).

 # I2P Relevant Files, Dirs (in order of importance) - Testnet